 - B1.9 The siting and layout of a new agricultural building or extension is important.
 Even well designed buildings can have a negative impact if inappropriately sited.
 One of the primary concerns should be the building's functional requirements and its siting in relation to existing buildings. - B1.10 Compromise may be required between the siting of a building and its functional requirements.
-However the following general principles will be taken into account when considering the siting and layout of proposals - a Development should aim to enhance existing building groups where appropriate by creating courtyards or improving upon existing forms of enclosure. - b Development in environmentally sensitive locations, including important landscape, habitat or archaeological areas will be resisted. - c Generally newer buildings should be sited on the less public side of existing groups of farm buildings, unless conflicting demands dictate otherwise. - d 'Stand alone' buildings should avoid open or unscreened sites and will need to take into consideration the potential impact of any new access arrangements. - Development on the skyline or sites which are prominent in public viewpoints should be avoided to minimise impact upon wider views.
+However the following general principles will be taken into account when considering the siting and layout of proposals - Development should in the first instance consider siting within or close to existing groups of buildings and aim to enhance existing building groups where appropriate by creating courtyards or improving upon existing forms of enclosure. - Development in environmentally sensitive locations, including important landscape, habitat or archaeological areas will be resisted. - Generally newer buildings should be sited on the less public side of existing groups of farm buildings, unless conflicting demands dictate otherwise. - 'Stand alone' buildings should avoid open or unscreened sites and will need to take into consideration the potential impact of any new access arrangements. - Development on the skyline or sites which are prominent in public viewpoints should be avoided to minimise impact upon wider views.
 Such proposals will not be supported without strong justification.
 If this is unavoidable, careful detailing in terms of height, colour and landscape screening should be incorporated. - New agricultural development should aim to minimise the need for unnecessary journeys and be sited accordingly, taking into account the requirement to be sensitive to its surroundings.